eduardodias/GI_Minor_2020/py1_LuchtmeetnetAPI/README.md

 The script you have to produce must result in a shapefile `measurements.shp`containing the average PM 2.5 and PM10 measurements for 2017.

 Once you finished the script go to https://www.atlasleefomgeving.nl/kaarten and download the PM 10 and PM 2.5 map data used by Andrée.
 Add the shape files you created and the downloaded data in a GIS (ArcGIS pro or QGIS) and systematically compare the data you retrieved from the luchtmeetnet API.
 Answer the following:
-   1. Which funtionalities in GIS have you used to compare the data point with the modelled raster layer?
+   1. Which functionalities in GIS have you used to compare the data point with the modelled raster layer?
    2. Do the measurements from the Luchtmeetnet correspond with the datalayer PM 10 and PM 2.5 from the atlas van de leefomgeving?
    3. Do you think that the measurements from the Luchtmeetnet are sufficient as input for to generate the maps layers?
    4. Image that Andrée would have used the data from the Luchtmeetnet directly in the way you did.
 How do you think that would have changed his analysis?